Xander Berkeley: Career

 In 2001, Berkeley became a recurring guest star (and later a series regular) on 24 in the role of George Mason, the head of the counter-terrorist unit.
 He portrayed the mysterious John Smith on the CBS drama Jericho.

 In 2010, he received one of his best-known roles, Percy Rose on The CW action-thriller series Nikita.
 He portrayed the character as a series regular and de facto main antagonist of its first two seasons.
 He also played Sheriff Thomas McAllister on The Mentalist.

-Berkeley portrayed Gregory on AMC's The Walking Dead as a guest star in season six and a series regular in season seven.
+Berkeley portrayed Gregory on AMC's The Walking Dead as a guest star in season six and a series regular in seasons seven and eight, with one additional appearance in the season nine premiere.

 In 2018, he portrayed Peter Lockwood, the father of Sam Lockwood on the fourth season of Supergirl.

+In 2023, he made a guest appearance as Captain Pellaeon in the third season of The Mandalorian, a role he reprised a year later for the animated Tales of the Empire.

 Voice acting

 Berkeley provides voice-work and voice-over for several animated series, such as Aaahh!!!
 Real Monsters, Gargoyles and Teen Titans.
 He also voiced Quentin Beck / Mysterio on The Spectacular Spider-Man, Captain Atom in Superman/Batman: Public Enemies and Dr. Kirk Langstrom in Son of Batman.